Doctor Sleep Review: It’s Not ‘The Shining’ (And That’s Just Fine)

 If you’re a horror fan, then certain images come to mind when you think of Danny Torrance.
 You might think of him careening around the hallways of the Overlook on his tricycle, for instance.
 You might think of “REDRUM” or the Grady twins imploring him to “come play with” them “forever and ever.”
 However, that’s not the sum of Danny’s story.
 Despite the horrors Danny experienced at the Overlook, including his own father trying to kill him, he survived.
 He grew up.
 And that’s where we meet him in Doctor Sleep.

-As you might expect, due to his childhood trauma, Danny Torrance (Ewan McGregor) grew up unsettled.
+As you might expect, due to his childhood trauma, Danny Torrance (Ewan McGregor, whose sobriety convinced him to do Doctor Sleep) grew up unsettled.
 Dick Halloran (Carl Lumbly), who first taught him about the “shine” in The Shining (where he was played by Scatman Crothers), gave him some coping mechanisms.
 For instance, he taught him how to confine his scary memories in mental boxes.
 Unfortunately, like his father before him, Danny found an easier coping tool at the bottom of a bottle.
 After years of alcoholism, though, Danny is trying to live a stable, normal life.
 But he still shines.

 His unusual ability isn’t bad, though.
 It helps him in his job at a hospice, which is where he earns the nickname “Doctor Sleep.”
 And it helps him connect with Abra (Kyliegh Curran), a young teenager who also has the shine.
 Although the shining can be a powerful gift, it can also make you feel isolated.
 Maybe Danny sees a little of himself in Abra, and wants to help her like Halloran helped him.
 Maybe he just wants to do a little good for the world.